Medical accuracy note:

 The better news: postpartum thyroiditis usually goes away by itself.
 However, you don’t have to smile and put up with it.

-For the Hyperthyroid Phase:
+Treatment During the Hyperthyroid Phase:

 If your symptoms are not severe, your physician may advise watchful waiting.
 However, if your heart’s racing as if you’ve just run a marathon and anxiety is through the roof, beta-blockers (such as propranolol) can calm the symptoms.
 These do not address the underlying cause but may make you feel more human.